Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Software architecture

 \subsection{BaseField}

 This class specifies an electromagnetic field.
-As now, only uniform and static fields can be used but it can be easily expanded to non-uniform and non-static fields, given that an analytical solution can be implemented in the \texttt{moveParticle()} method.
-Currently only two implementations are provided: \texttt{UniformFieldClassic}, that provides the classical motion equation for both $\textbf{E}$ and $\textbf{B}$ fields and the class \texttt{UniformFieldRelativisticChin} providing the equation of motion for relativistic velocities as presented by S.A.Chin \cite{chin2009relativistic}.
+For the moment, only uniform and static fields can be used.
+However, it can be easily expanded to non-uniform and non-static fields, given that an analytical solution can be implemented in the \texttt{moveParticle()} method.
+At this time, only two implementations are provided: \texttt{UniformFieldClassic}, which provides the classical motion equation for both $\textbf{E}$ and $\textbf{B}$ fields and the class \texttt{UniformFieldRelativisticChin} implementing the equation of motion for relativistic velocities as presented by S. A. Chin \cite{chin2009relativistic}.